 Commission Directive 2002/63 /EC establish harmonized sampling methods for the official control of residues in and on products of plant and animal origin.
 Commission Regulation 915/2010 requires Member States to take and analyze samples for product and pesticide residue combinations in food of plant and animal origin.
 Annex I to the Regulation sets out the pesticide and product combinations to be monitored.
 Annex II sets out the number of samples that need to be taken for each combination.
-The Member States must submit results of the sample tests to the EU by 31 August 2014, 2015 and 2016 for samples tested in 2013, 2014 and 2015 respectively.
+The Member States must submit results of the sample tests to the EU by 31 August 2016, 2017 and 2018 for samples tested in 2015, 2016 and 2017 respectively.

-The competent authority for controls and tests of MRLs (maximum residue levels) in Greece is the Ministry of Rural Development and Food (previously named the Ministry of Agriculture) through its laboratories and regional control centers (known as KEPYELS).
+The competent authority for control and tests of MRLs (maximum residue levels) in Greece is the Ministry of Rural Development and Food through its five authorized laboratories and regional control centers.
 Greece strictly adheres to the EU-harmonized MRL levels in its import requirements.
 Legislation regarding sampling can be found on the Ministry's website.